-When mandal data were pooled at district level, distinct frequency patterns emerged (Table 2).
+When mandal data were pooled at district level, distinct frequency patterns emerged (Table 3).
 Under the Standard Blotter Method, Aspergillus spp. frequency ranged from 9.26% in Kamareddy to 27.78% in Nizamabad and 25.31% in Adilabad, followed by M. phaseolina (24.07% in Nizamabad and 20.99% in Adilabad).
 C. truncatum frequency was highest in Kamareddy (14.20%), while Alternaria spp. and Fusarium spp. were most frequent in Nizamabad.
-Under the Agar Plate Method (Table 2), overall frequencies increased for most fungi; M. phaseolina peaked at 34.52% in Nizamabad, and Aspergillus spp. recorded 29.17% in Adilabad and above 24% in the remaining districts.
+Under the Agar Plate Method (Table 3), overall frequencies increased for most fungi; M. phaseolina peaked at 34.52% in Nizamabad, and Aspergillus spp. recorded 29.17% in Adilabad and above 24% in the remaining districts.

-These results clearly identify Nizamabad and Adilabad as hotspots for seed-borne mycoflora, likely due to humid conditions at harvest, delayed drying and extensive use of farm-saved seed, which favour fungal infection and proliferation, as reported earlier from other soybean-growing areas (Rao et al., 2015; Venugopal, 2014; Sewedy et al., 2019).
+These results clearly identify Nizamabad and Adilabad as hotspots for seed-borne mycoflora, likely due to humid conditions at harvest, delayed drying and extensive use of farm-saved seed, which favour fungal infection and proliferation, as reported earlier from other soybean-growing areas (Venugopal, 2014; Rao et al., 2015; Sewedy et al., 2019).
 In contrast, Nirmal and Sangareddy recorded moderate to lower frequencies for several pathogens, suggesting relatively better post-harvest handling and storage practices.
-The dominance of Aspergillus spp. and M. phaseolina across districts underscores the dual risk posed by storage fungi and charcoal rot pathogen to both seed quality and subsequent crop performance, in agreement with findings of Olszak-Przybyś and Korbecka-Glinka (2024) and Shovan et al. (2008).
+The dominance of Aspergillus spp. and M. phaseolina across districts underscores the dual risk posed by storage fungi and charcoal rot pathogen to both seed quality and subsequent crop performance, in agreement with findings of Shovan et al. (2008).and Olszak-Przybyś and Korbecka-Glinka (2024).

-Table 2.
+Table 3.
 Frequency of seed-borne pathogens as identified by Standard Blotter Method and Agar Plate Method from seeds collected from farmers’ fields in major soybean-growing areas of Telangana during Kharif 2023